samschaf/team_Methylhomies/README.md

 Welcome to our group Repository!

-For more information on our project please visit our project proposal *here* (ADD the link)
+For more information on our project please visit our project proposal [*here*](https://github.com/STAT540-UBC/team_Methylhomies/blob/master/project_proposal.md)

-We will be using methylation data from XXX paper that is publically available.
-More information about our data set please check it out here (link to the readme file in the data subfolder)
+We will be using methylation data from Hannon *et al.* paper that is publically available.
+More information about our data set please check it out [here](https://github.com/STAT540-UBC/team_Methylhomies/tree/master/data